Posterior SCJ Dislocations

 For an Acute or Chronically dislocated SCJan Anterior SCJ Reconstruction using a Figure-of-Eight Hamstring Tendon Autograft is my procedure of choice., I undertake these procedures in combination with my Thoracic Surgery colleagues.
 The procedure is undertaken under a General Anaesthetic and usually requires an overnight stay.

 The whole of the patient’s chest is prepared so that, in the unlikely case, a midline sternotomy can be undertaken.
 Using an oblique incision over the SCJ the medial end of the clavicle and the lateral side of the sternum are exposed.
 Whilst protecting the retrosternal structures two, 3.5mm drill holes are made through each bone from front-to-back.
 The Gracilis hamstring tendon is then harvested from the patients knee and prepared.
 The tendon is then passed through the drill holes in the bones in a figure-of-eight fashion, tightened and sutured into position.
 The repair is then protected with an Internal Brace.
+In certain situations, where a patient has previously had a hamstring tendon graft for another procedure or where there might be concerns with regards to the suitability of the patient’s own tendons, a donor allograft hamstring tendon may be used.

 My routine Anterior SCJ Reconstruction is described below,